 - Weight and abdominal fat

 How to start

-Interesting information on other recent studies and research on HIIT
+Exciting information on other recent studies and research on HIIT

 Being overweight or obese is a significant risk factor for cardiovascular and metabolic disorders.
 Especially atherosclerosis, type II diabetes, and metabolic syndrome.
 It increases the risk of death from any cause.